Created by Jay Conrad Levinson

-The first Guerrilla Marketing book was published by Houghton Mifflin in l984.
+This is the Official Site.
+The first Guerrilla Marketing book was written by Jay Conrad Levinson and published by Houghton Mifflin in 1984.
 Today there are 58 volumes in 62 languages, and more than 21 million copies have been sold worldwide.
 The book is required reading in many MBA programs throughout the world.
-The author taught the topic at the University of California, Berkeley Extension Division.
-He lectures on it worldwide.
+He taught the topic at the University of California, Berkeley Extension Division.
+He lectured on it worldwide.
+His methods, teachings, training and perspective lives strong through this organization and his books, our Co-Authored books, audio programs, digital training, events, Guerrilla Marketing Master Trainers, Certified Guerrilla Marketing Professionals and more…

 In the words of the Father of Guerrilla Marketing, Jay Conrad Levinson, this describes guerrilla marketing:

-“Guerrilla Marketing started out a single volume and has since acted biblically by being fruitful and multiplying into a library of 35 books and counting, an Association, a lush website, an abundance of video and audio versions, an email newsletter, a consulting organization, an internationally-syndicated column for newspapers, magazines, and the Internet, and presentations in enough countries for us to consider forming our own Guerrilla United Nations.
+“Guerrilla Marketing started out a single volume and has since acted biblically by being fruitful and multiplying into a library of…books…an Association, a lush website, an abundance of video and audio versions, an email newsletter, a consulting organization, an internationally-syndicated column for newspapers, magazines, and the Internet, and presentations in enough countries for us to consider forming our own Guerrilla United Nations.”

 The need for guerrilla marketing can be seen in the light of three facts: